chitrangad/Python_Search_App/README.md

 ## Usage
 Install following libraries using 'pip install': whoosh, re

-Copy the files indexer.py and search_engine.py in the directory of your choice Make sure the files you want to index and search are placed in the subdirectory named 'sample_files' in the same folder.
+Copy the files indexer.py and search_engine.py in the directory of your choice.
+Make sure the files you want to index and search are placed in the subdirectory named 'sample_files' in the same folder.
 Only text files are supported.

 For indexing, run indexer.py.
-The program will index the files present in 'sample_files' After indexing is finished a folder named indexdir should be created within the parent folder.
+The program will index the files present in 'sample_files'.
+After indexing is finished a folder named indexdir should be created within the parent folder.

 To search, run the search_engine.py